 It can be a puzzle to understand public transportation in a foreign country, Rome2Rio and guidebooks will help you to figure it out.

 Now, it’s also time to evaluate if your itinerary is realistic.

 Don’t plan too much things and leave time for creativity or unexpected situations.
 If needed, go back to your list and cut some activities.

 On the other side, you have plenty of time?
 Great!
 You can refer to your list and add some more activities you have listed.

 8. Book Your Accommodation (or not)

-Personally, when I plan my trip, I like to book my accommodation for the first night, because I don’t like to worry about it after an X hours long flight… But I know a lot of backpackers who find their accommodation once they arrive at destination.
+Personally, when I plan my trip, I like to book my accommodation for the first night, because I don’t like to worry about it after a long flight… But I know a lot of backpackers who find their accommodation once they arrive at destination.
 It is up to you.

 We almost got into trouble in Portugal, last year, when we arrived during a big music festival without knowing.
 All the hostels and cheap rooms were full and we had to pay more than our budget for our room.

 9. Book Your Activities (or not)

 You generally don’t have to buy your tickets in advance, but sometimes, you can have reduction if you do.
 It is always a good idea to visit the website.

 Another good idea is to visit the website of the Tourism Board and see if they offer a city pass including activities you already want to do.
 It can be a good way to save money.